Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Introduction

 \section{Introduction}

-Ultrafast Electron Diffraction (UED) probes the dynamics of the spatial charge distribution of a solid-state sample in response to an impulsive excitation \cite{mourou1982, zewail2006, millersciaini}.
-Typically, an IR laser pulse is used to excite a sample away from equilibrium followed by a pulse of electrons that diffract off the sample providing a snapshot of the perturbed crystal structure.
-Varying the relative arrival time of pump and probe allows one to fully map the structural dynamics of the sample in response to the laser pulse.
-The temporal width of the electron pulse and the pump pulse, along with jitter in their relative arrival times, all affect the temporal resolution of a UED experiment.
+Ultrafast electron diffraction (UED) probes the time-dependent spatial charge distribution of a many-particle system in response to an impulsive excitation~\cite{mourou1982, zewail2006, millersciaini}.
+Typically, a laser pulse is used to excite a sample away from equilibrium and a subsequent pulse of electrons diffracts from the perturbed system.
+In solids, this experimental scheme provides snapshots of the non-equilibrium crystal structure.
+Varying the relative arrival time between the pump and probe pulses allows for a full mapping of the structural dynamics in response to photo-excitation.
+In a UED experiment, a crucial parameter is the temporal resolution; this is affected by the temporal widths of the pump laser and electron pulses in addition to the jitter in their relative arrival time.

-Compact ultrafast electron diffraction beamlines have greatly improved in the last decade thanks to the cross-pollination of methods and techniques from the field of accelerator and beam physics \cite{filippetto:rmp}.
-Some of the important recent developments in the implementation of UED instrumentation include the widespread adoption of RF \cite{vanoudheusden:JAP,vanoudheusden:PRL} and magnetic compression schemes \cite{qi2020breaking, kim2020towards}, along with the use of high brightness photo-cathodes \cite{maxson:ued}, and the development of time-stamping diagnostics \cite{scoby2010, zhao2018terahertz}.
-These have all contributed to improve the spatial resolution of the technique as well as pushing the time resolution below the 100 fs regime.
-While beamlines at relativistic energies based on radiofrequency (RF) injectors still require significant infrastructure investment and are mainly restricted to national laboratory settings \cite{weathersby:SLACUED, siddiqui:LBNL, zhu:BNL}, lower energy 25-100 keV-scale beamlines based on DC photoinjectors perfectly fit in a university-sized laboratory \cite{siwick:RFcompression, centurion:ued, maxson:ued} and can take full advantage of the development of high repetition rate ultrafast laser systems.
-These systems are now available with sufficient energy per pulse to perform pump and probe experiments at repetition rates of 10 kHz and above up to the limit of sample recovery times.
+Compact ultrafast electron diffraction instruments have greatly improved in their temporal resolution and beam quality in the last decade due to the adoption of methods from the field of accelerator and beam physics~\cite{filippetto:rmp}.
+Some of the important recent developments include the widespread use of radio frequency (RF)~\cite{vanoudheusden:JAP,vanoudheusden:PRL} and magnetic compression schemes~\cite{qi2020breaking, kim2020towards}, the use of high brightness photo-cathodes~\cite{maxson:ued}, and the development of time-stamping diagnostics~\cite{scoby2010, zhao2018terahertz}.
+Each have contributed to improving the UED instruments by enhancing spatial resolution as well as temporal resolution to below the 100~fs regime.
+While beamlines at highly relativistic energies based on RF injectors still require significant infrastructure investment and are mainly restricted to national laboratory settings~\cite{weathersby:SLACUED, siddiqui:LBNL, zhu:BNL}, lower energy 25-100 keV scale beamlines based on DC photoinjectors are well-suited to a university-sized laboratory~\cite{siwick:RFcompression, centurion:ued, maxson:ued}.
+Lower beam energy instruments can take full advantage of the development of high repetition rate ultrafast laser systems.
+These lasers are now available with sufficient energy per pulse to perform pump-probe experiments at repetition rates of 10 kHz and above, up to the limit of sample recovery times.